Rhubarb Companion Plants (and Bad Companion Plant for Rhubarb)

 What are the benefits of Companion Planting Rhubarb?

-Using companion plants for rhubarb offers a multitude of advantages for the rhubarb plant and the overall productivity of your garden.
-One of the key benefits lies in rhubarb’s natural pest-repelling properties, is that it emits substances that deter certain insects, helping to protect neighboring plants from potential infestations.
-Most of the benefits of companion planting rhubard are to improve the other crops, not neccessarily the rhubarb.
+Using companion plants for rhubarb offers some advantages for the rhubarb plant as well as the surrounding plants.
+One of the key benefits lies in rhubarb’s natural pest-repelling properties, is that it emits substances that deter certain insects, helping to protect neighboring plants from potential bug issues.
+We’ve found that rhubarb is easy to grow in our garden and most of the benefits of companion planting rhubard actually improves the other crops, not neccessarily the rhubarb.

-When strategically placed alongside heavy feeders like beans or tomatoes, rhubarb acts as an effective weed suppressor, minimizing competition for nutrients and space.
+When strategically placed alongside heavy feeders like beans or tomatoes, rhubarb acts as an effective weed suppressor.
 The deep root system of rhubarb also aids in improving soil structure and nutrient retention, making it an excellent companion for nutrient-hungry crops.
+I also like to harvest the leaves when I am collecting the rhubarb and drop them in place in the garden as a weed mulch.
+Rhubarb leaves are big are excellent at shading our weeds.

 The Best Rhubarb Companion Plants